 Under the Navient Corporation Deferred Compensation Plan (the "Deferred Compensation Plan"), eligible employees, including our NEOs, may elect to defer up to 80 percent of their annual cash-based compensation.
-The Company amended the Deferred Compensation Plan in 2018 to eliminate Company contributions effective January 1, 2019.
+The Company does not make any contributions to the Deferred Compensation Plan effective for periods on or after January 1, 2019.